Log-benjamin/Wheels-4-Rent-backend/README.md

 # 📖 Wheels-4-Rent <a name="about-project"></a>

 **Wheels-4-Rent** An application programming interface (API) tailored for car rental services streamlines the integration of rental functionalities into various applications or systems.
-It empowers users to execute essential tasks associated with vehicle rental, including booking, fleet expansion, and inventory management.
+It empowers users to execute essential tasks associated with vehicle rental, including reservation and inventory management.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>